From Interpretability to Performance: Optimizing Retrieval Heads for Long-Context Language Models: Experiments

+\paragraph{Retrieval-Head Detection.} We adopt the script provided by~\citet{wu2025retrieval} that runs NIAH on 20 different context lengths uniformly distributed between 0 and 5K, with the needle inserted at 10 depth positions for each length\footnote{\url{https://github.com/nightdessert/Retrieval_Head}}.
+This setting is recommended by the authors, who note that the detection stabilizes with only a few samples.

 \paragraph{Training Data.} RetMask is applicable to any dataset containing user instructions.
 We primarily use LMSYS-Chat-1M~\cite{zheng2024lmsyschatm}, a large-scale collection of human-LLM conversations.
 We also experiment with WildChat~\cite{zhao2024wildchat}, another general-purpose dataset collected from human-LLM interactions, in \S~\ref{exp:wildchat}, and Guru~\cite{cheng2025revisiting}, a reinforcement learning dataset, in Appendix~\ref{appdx:rl}.
-All training data are distinct from the evaluation benchmark, ensuring that performance gains reflect long-context capability improvements rather than task-specific tuning.
+All training data, with statistics shown in Appendix~\ref{appdx:training_data}, are distinct from the evaluation benchmark, ensuring that performance gains reflect improvements in long-context capability rather than task-specific tuning.

-\paragraph{Baselines.} To focus on the contribution of retrieval heads, we include baselines with different policies of deciding rejected samples $y_l$: (1) \textbf{Smaller-Model}: $y_l$ sampled from a smaller LLM, namely Llama-3.2-3B-Instruct~\cite{grattafiori2024llama3herdmodels}\footnote{We experimented with Llama-3.2-1B-Instruct and found the training unstable, thus switched to Llama-3.2-3B-Instruct.} for experiments on Llama-3.1 and Qwen3-0.7B for experiments on Qwen3 and Olmo-3.
+\paragraph{Baselines.} To focus on the contribution of retrieval heads, we include baselines with different policies of deciding rejected samples $y_l$: (1) \textbf{Smaller-Model}: $y_l$ sampled from a smaller LLM, namely Llama-3.2-3B-Instruct~\cite{grattafiori2024llama3herdmodels}\footnote{We experimented with Llama-3.2-1B-Instruct and found the training unstable, thus switched to Llama-3.2-3B-Instruct.} for experiments on Llama-3.1-8B-Instruct and Olmo-3-7B-Instruct, and Qwen3-0.7B for experiments on Qwen3-8B and Olmo-3-7B-Think.
 (2) \textbf{Win-Lose-Pair}: $y_l$ sampled from the same LLM but with lower quality.
-The quality is decided by LLM-as-a-judge utilizing Gemma-3-27B-IT~\cite{gemmateam2025gemma3technicalreport}.
-(3) \textbf{Non-Retrieval-Mask}: $y_l$ sampled from another ablated variant of the LLM, with $|\mathcal{H}_\text{ret}|$ randomly selected non-retrieval heads masked.
+The quality is judged by Gemma-3-27B-IT~\cite{gemmateam2025gemma3technicalreport}.
+(3) \textbf{Non-Retrieval-Mask}: $y_l$ sampled from another ablated variant of the LLM, with $|\mathcal{H}_\text{ret}|$ randomly-selected non-retrieval heads masked.
 The masked heads are not chosen from the retrieval heads ($h \notin \mathcal{H}_\text{ret}$).
-(4) \textbf{Random-Mask}: $y_l$ sampled from another ablated variant of the LLM, with $|\mathcal{H}_\text{ret}|$ attention heads randomly masked.
+(4) \textbf{Random-Mask}: $y_l$ sampled from another ablated variant of the LLM, with $|\mathcal{H}_\text{ret}|$ heads randomly masked.
 Masked heads can be the retrieval heads.
-Additionally, we verified that supervised fine-tuning with $y_w$ yields suboptimal performance compared to the DPO baselines, as detailed in Appendix~\ref{appdx:sft}.
+As a strong baseline, we also compare with existing work~\cite{zhang-etal-2025-longreward} in Section~\ref{exp:strong_baselines}.